tmcarmichael/conways-game-of-life-vite-react/README.md

-# Conway's Game of Life React Vite Application
+# Conway's Game of Life with React/Vite build

 ## Overview